mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 ###### Required •  TypeString

 `strategy` specifies the conversion strategy.
 Allowed values are: - `None`: The converter only change the apiVersion and would not touch any other field in the CR. - `Webhook`: API Server will call to an external webhook to do the conversion.
 Additional information is needed for this option.
+This requires spec.preserveUnknownFields to be false.
 ## webhook_client_config

 `webhookClientConfig` is the instructions for how to call the webhook if strategy is `Webhook`.
 This field is alpha-level and is only honored by servers that enable the CustomResourceWebhookConversion feature.